DecisionsDev/decisions-metering/charts/ibm-odm-metering/README.md

 ## Introduction

-The IBM License Metering Tool (ILMT) provides information about the usage of decision artifacts and executed decisions.
+The [IBM License Metering Tool (ILMT)](https://www.ibm.com/support/knowledgecenter/SS8JFY_9.2.0/com.ibm.lmt.doc/welcome/LMT_welcome.html?view=kc) provides information about the usage of decision artifacts and executed decisions.
 Users of subscription services can obtain details about these billable artifacts.
 The license covers consumption in the form of traffic between RuleApps and client applications.

-For more information, see the [Operational Decision Manager documentation](https://www.ibm.com/support/knowledgecenter/SSQP76_8.10.x/com.ibm.odm.kube/topics/con_k8s_licensing_metering.html).

 ## Chart Details